sifting/io

 Never gate publishing

-Even if every venue is degraded, the engine falls back to the least-bad source and still emits a price, flagged internally as degraded.
+Even if every venue is degraded, the engine falls back to the safest available source and still emits a price, with the degraded state exposed on the wire so your code can see the mode change.
 A price feed that goes silent is worse than useless.
 Ours fails soft.

 Independent venues